jeffchannell/gp-okta-linux/README.md

 ## Connection

-Again, if your system is script-friendly, just run `gp-okta.sh` and magic should happen.
+Again, if your system is script-friendly, just run `start.sh` and magic should happen.

 If not, well... here's what the script _does_.